What Is Dyslexia?

 What Else Should I Know?

-Kids with dyslexia may feel that they're not as smart as their peers because it's difficult to keep up.
+Kids with dyslexia may feel that they're not as smart as their peers because it's hard to keep up.
 As they move through elementary school, problems can get worse as reading becomes more important to learning.
+As a result, kids may lose interest in school.

 Kids who have difficulty often avoid reading because it's hard or stressful.
 So they miss out on valuable reading practice and fall farther behind their classmates.